atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/using-alter-in-postgresql.md

 ---
 title: Using ALTER in PostgreSQL
-meta_title: Using ALTER in PostgreSQL
+meta_title: ALTER in PostgreSQL
-description: This article outlines the different potential uses of the ALTER command in PSQL
+description: Learn the different potential uses of the ALTER command in PSQL.
+Add and drop columns from tables.
+Rename and change schemas and more.
 section: extras
 number:
 authors: